 Kentucky Special Warranty Deed Form

 A Kentucky special warranty deed transfers real estate ownership from one party to another with limited assurances about the title’s quality.
-The special warranty guarantees the recipient (the “grantee”) that there are no claims against the title from the period the grantor owned the property.
+The special warranty guarantees the recipient (the “grantee”) that no claims exist against the title from the period the grantor owned the property.

 Kentucky Special Warranty Deed Form

 A Kentucky special warranty deed transfers real estate ownership from one party to another with limited assurances about the title’s quality.
-The special warranty guarantees the recipient (the “grantee”) that there are no claims against the title from the period the grantor owned the property.
+The special warranty guarantees the recipient (the “grantee”) that no claims exist against the title from the period the grantor owned the property.

 A Kentucky special warranty deed transfers real estate ownership from one party to another with limited assurances about the title’s quality.
-The special warranty guarantees the recipient (the “grantee”) that there are no claims against the title from the period the grantor owned the property.
+The special warranty guarantees the recipient (the “grantee”) that no claims exist against the title from the period the grantor owned the property.

 1. Home »